Tutorial: Monitoring a Credit Risk Model for Shift¶

 rf_domain.fit(X_concat, split)

-oob_scores = rf_domain.oob_decision_function_[:, 1]
+oob_scores = rf_domain.oob_decision_function_[:, 1] # probability of being deployment

-# Run CTST
+# Run the CTST

 ctst = CTST(actual=split.values, predicted=oob_scores, metric=roc_auc_score)